learn-co-curriculum/cssi-prework-python-io/README.md

 ## Writing to Files

-Let's make a new file, movies.txt and add some data to it.
+Let's make a new file, movies.txt and add some data to it - this is the **output** part of the lesson.
 You can follow along by opening up the Python console in terminal.
 You can navigate to any directory that you don't mind using as a playground.

 The first step is to create a file object using the `open()` function.
 Since we know we want to add data to this new file, we can use the `w` method.